Malavika-Krishnan/Donna/README.md

 -Reduces Waste:  The primary reason this app is important is that it helps reduce product waste.
 By providing timely reminders about expiring products, users are more likely to use them before they expire, saving money and reducing the environmental impact of throwing away unused goods.

 -Saves Money: Expired products often end up being thrown away, which is essentially throwing money in the bin.
-By using this app, users can avoid wasting money on products t hey don't end up using.
+By using this app, users can avoid wasting money on products they don't end up using.

 Promotes Health and Safety: Consuming expired products can pose health risks.
 This app helps users avoid potential health issues by reminding them to use products before they become unsafe.

 Customizable and User-Friendly: The app is designed to be easy to use, with a simple interface for adding products and clear notifications about expiring items.
 The ability to customize notification settings (like the number of notifications and the time frame) makes it adaptable to individual needs.